-The purpose and intent as described in Division 4.3.1.A is further defined and clarified by this plan on pages I.A.5 and 6 with an additional twenty-four bullet points describing the purpose and intent to be achieved by the Master Plan in terms of the built environment, impacts on the community and the role the resort will play in the greater Jackson Hole area.
+The purpose and intent as described in Section 2510 of the LDRs is further defined and clarified by this plan on pages I.A.5 and 6 with an additional twenty-four bullet points describing the purpose and intent to be achieved by the Master Plan in terms of the built environment, impacts on the community and the role the resort will play in the greater Jackson Hole area.

-The second purpose of this chapter is to provide a background for the master plan by describing the existing conditions, extent of the master plan, and land ownership within the subject area.
+The second purpose of this chapter is to provide a background for the master plan by describing the existing conditions, extend of the master plan winter and summer use maps and land ownership within the subject area.
 This purpose has been additionally addressed through the inclusion of both written and visual descriptions of the subject property and explanation of both existing and planned resort development.
 This section also clarifies how the existing development already in place within the Planned Resort District is dealt with after this Master Plan was adopted.